parrajustin/obsidian-planner/README.md

 Mostly, though, it's up to your reading ability to keep track of what you have planned for each day, and it's really easy to lose track of things and put yourself into a situation where you forgot to book a hotel one night, or maybe had two conflicting events.

-Obsidian Itinerary helps with this by letting you specify events and event calendar displays using a simple format; e.g.:
+Trip planner helps with this by letting you specify events and event calendar displays using a simple format; e.g.:

 ~~~
 # Trip to Mexico